CONNECT-platform/connective/CONTRIBUTING.md

 First of, its so cool of you to contribute to **CONNECTIVE**.
 We can definitely use more hands on this project, and more voices always leads to better results.

-Here are guidelines on how to contribute based on what kind of contribution you are thinking of:
+Here are guidelines on how to contribute based on what kind of contribution you are thinking of.
+Please be sure to check out the [code of conduct](CODE_OF_CONDUCT.md) as well.

 <br>